 Taupo District Council is working towards revising its reserve management plan for Reid’s Farm.
-But before the plan is finalised, we’d like to know your views.

 After considering public feedback and the findings of a Reid’s Farm working group, Council has proposed reducing the length of time people can stay at the reserve, moving campers away from the Waikato River, and refining the reserve management plan to more effectively manage the reserve.

 You can read the draft Reid’s Farm Reserve Management Plan here which outlines what activities can take place on the reserve, as well as other guidelines.

 All submissions will be considered.
 If you’d like to present your submission in person, you will be invited to a hearing to be held in May 2017.